Ver en Espanol Newsletter Signup

-Saturday WB – The last two years on this day there were accidents that resulted in almost 2 hours of delay.
-Drive smart out there!
-Accidents aside, plan on traffic congestion between 6:00 a.m. and 11:30 a.m. with approximately 30 minutes extra travel time from C470 to Silverthorne.
+Saturday WB – There will be moderate traffic congestion between 6:00 a.m. and 11:00 a.m. with approximately 30 minutes extra travel time from C470 to Silverthorne.

-Sunday EB – Traffic will build around Noon and continue until approximately 7:30 p.m.
-Last year travelers experienced 45 minutes of extra travel time between Silverthorne and C470.
+Sunday EB –Traffic will build around 11:30 a.m. and continue until approximately 6:00 p.m.
+Delays of approximately 50 minutes are possible between Silverthorne and C470.

 *The GoI70.com Travel Forecast is based on historical data, along with an estimation of how weather, construction, public events and other factors might impact travel.